GoogleCloudPlatform/community/tutorials/styleguide.md

 your files.
 The Markdown for the tutorial should be in an `index.md` file within the new folder, and the rest of the source code files must be in the new folder as well.
 You can use [EmbedMd](https://github.com/campoy/embedmd) to include snippets from the source code files in the Markdown file.
+You should run the `embedmd` program on  `index.md` to actually  include  the code block in the Markdown source in one of the commits for your pull request.

 This option is more complicated, but allows us to test the code, and allows the user to view real source code files.